fossasia/pslab-documentation/hardware/flashing.md

 2. Enter boot mode:
 	1. press and hold the 'BOOT' button
 	2. press and release the 'RESET' button
-	3. release the 'BOOT' button when the color of the RGB-LED has chnaged to purple
+	3. release the 'BOOT' button when the RGB-LED changes to purple
 3. Run `mcbootflash --port <portname> -b 460800 pslab-firmware.hex`
 4. Reset or power cycle the board